image for Hit By a DUI Driver? How to Sue for Money Damages

 Seek medical attention

 The first priority after an accident is to obtain medical attention as soon as possible, given the circumstances.
 If you are seriously injured, you should not spend too much time loitering at the accident scene, for example.
 Instead, you should go to the nearest hospital or get an ambulance.
-Delaying this can undermine your claims, as the defendant may try to argue that your delays worsened the injuries.
-They may also try to argue that your delays prove that the injuries were not that serious to begin with.

 Collect evidence